amshank1979/Crowdfunding_ETL/README.md

 ## Getting Started
 _Deliverable 1: Create the Category and Subcategory DataFrames._

 Using the crowdfunding.xlsx excel raw dataset, a category DataFrame was generated with columns "category_id" and "category" identified.
-The category_id" columns reflects in sequential order (going sequentially from "cat1" to "cat9").
-The cateogry DataFrame was then exported to GitHUb as the "category.csv" file.
-A similiar process was used to create the subcategory DataFrame with columns "subcategory_id" and "subcategory".
-The "subcategory_id" columns reflects in sequential order (going sequentially from "subcat1" to "subcat24").
-The subcategory DataFrame was then exported to GitHUb as the "subcategory.csv" file.
+The category_id" column reflects in sequential order (going sequentially from "cat1" to "cat9").
+The category DataFrame was then exported to GitHub as the "category.csv" file.
+A similar process was used to create the subcategory DataFrame with columns "subcategory_id" and "subcategory".
+The "subcategory_id" column reflects in sequential order (going sequentially from "subcat1" to "subcat24").
+The subcategory DataFrame was then exported to GitHub as the "subcategory.csv" file.
 The code may be found via the Jupyter notebook: ETL_Mini_Project_Starter_Code_a.shank_s.halliday.ipynb accessible via the Starter_Files folder.
 The category.csv and subcategory.csv files are housed in the Resources folder.

 ![image](https://github.com/amshank1979/Crowdfunding_ETL/assets/133922704/428b6810-35b8-49b8-b912-c560980c4051)